aptech/docs/docs/CR-rescale.rst

         ""sum"", "0", "Sum"
         ""ustd"", "0", "Standard deviation about the origin"

-    :returns: x_s (*TODO*), Matrix or multi-dimensional array, containing the scaled columns of x
+    :returns: x_s (*Matrix or multi-dimensional array*) , containing the scaled columns of x

     :returns: location (*1xK vector*), containing the values used to center the columns of the input matrix x